Skip to code content (skip section selection)

 (a) Compliance regulations for nonconforming uses.
 It is the declared purpose of this subsection that nonconforming uses be eliminated and be required to comply with the regulations of the Dallas Development Code, having due regard for the property rights of the persons affected, the public welfare, and the character of the surrounding area.

-(1) Amortization of nonconforming uses.
+(1) Compliance requirement for nonconforming uses.

 (B) Factors to be considered.
 The board shall consider the following factors when determining whether continued operation of the nonconforming use will have an adverse effect on nearby properties: